Tay-j/Beast2.7-Dev-IntelliJ/README.md

 ## TreeStat

 In this next step we will run a beast2 package, treestat2, that is deployed through a a graphical user interface from the applauncher.
-Note that the current version of TreeStat2 does not work with non-Mac devices (pending solution).

 ```
 cd ~/intellij